 Roasted mixed nuts

 Dried rose petles

-In a springform tin spread this nankhatai mixture evenly and press it nicely with the help of back of the spoon.
-If you want to add a little border at the sides of cheesecake, spread nankhatai mixture slightly at the sides of the tin and press there also.
-Keep the tin in the fridge for half an hour so that mixture becomes firm.
+In a springform tin spread this nankhatai mixture evenly and press it nicely with the help of the back of the spoon.
+If you want to add a little border at the sides of the cheesecake, spread nankhatai mixture slightly at the sides of the tin and press there also.
+Keep the tin in the fridge for half an hour so that the mixture becomes firm.

 Whip up cream cheese till it is smooth and then start adding caster sugar in small portions.
 You can reduce or add sugar as per your taste bud.
 Add cardamom powder and keep this ready cream cheese in a separate bowl.

 Now whip up 1/2 cup of whipping cream till it gets stiff consistency.

 Now gently add cream cheese and khoya in whipping cream.
 If you are interested, can add rose essence.
 I did not add because I wanted the fragrance of dried rose petals.